Updated 2/11/21. Originally Published 8/6/2015.

 $8 Million Dollars: This does not include the reported average of $8 million in lost productivity expense.

-Increased Healthcare Expenses: According to a recent 2015 article posted on the www.allonehealth.com site, entitled “10 Facts You Need to Know About Workplace Bullying“, health costs to both the employer and the bullied victim increase in the workplace environment where bullying exists.
-The victims frequently report loss of concentrations, anxiety, loss of sleep and frequent headaches as a result of the behavior.
+Additionally, companies report increased Health Care Expenses, because of the behavior.
+According to a 2015 article posted on the http://www.allonehealth.com site, entitled “10 Facts You Need to Know About Workplace Bullying“, health costs to both the employer and the bullied victim increase in the workplace environment where bullying exists.
+The victims frequently report loss of concentrations, anxiety, loss of sleep and frequent headaches because of the reported behavior.